- What is an academic integrity violation?

-Students and faculty are not required to report offenses.
+- Students and faculty are not required to report offenses.
 All members of the University Community are strongly encouraged to report offenses.
 Unreported offenses lead to a perception that academic dishonesty is tolerated.
 Student survey data from the Center for Academic Integrity suggest that cheating is highest in those courses where it is well known that faculty ignore cheating or fail to report it to the authorities.
 While students do not have to report violations, it is encouraged because doing so helps preserve the value of a degree from UNCG and maintains fairness.
 Whenever a grade-related sanction is imposed for a violation of academic integrity, faculty are strongly encouraged to follow the Academic Integrity Policy.

-No, only academic grades and honors are so listed.
-However, a proven academic integrity violation once reported to the Coordinator for Academic Integrity does become a permanent part of a student’s conduct record.
+- No, only academic grades and honors are so listed.
+However, a proven academic integrity violation once reported to the Office of Student Rights and Responsibilities does become part of a student’s conduct record.
 This record may be accessed under guidelines explained in the Student Records Policy.

-The Academic Integrity Policy is in the UNCG Student Policy Handbook, which is available to students and faculty yearly.
-The Forms are available at the Deans of Students Office.
-Students or faculty may contact the Administrative Coordinator for Academic Integrity, 216 Elliott University Center, 334-5553.
-Students may also contact the Student Government Attorney General at 334-5720, 234 Elliott University Center.
+- The Academic Integrity Policy is in the Student Policy Handbook: Academic Integrity.
+The forms are available on the Faculty-Student Conference page.
+Students or faculty may contact the Office of Student Rights and Responsibilities, 236B Elliott University Center, 336-334-4640.
+Students may also contact the Student Government Attorney General at 234 Elliott University Center.